Prithvi208/abtalks-student-challenge/README.md

 ABTalks is a student-focused challenge platform designed to turn learning and building into a consistent daily habit.

-Instead of simply tracking what students *plan* to do, ABTalks focuses on what they actually **build, ship, and prove** every day.
+Instead of simply tracking what students *plan* to do, ABTalks focuses on what they actually **Build, Ship, and Prove** every day.

 ## 🚀 Live Demo